jdjakub/phd-thesis/ch-bl.md

 There are two basic decisions for implementing the high-level language.
 First, will we do it directly in-system using the instruction set, or using richer capabilities provided by the platform?
 Second, the language can be either interpreted or compiled.
 The four combinations have different properties.

 A *platform interpreter* is the easiest one to implement, but it cannot be used to easily bootstrap itself.
 To "jettison" the platform implementation, we later need to *port* the interpreter to the ASM language.
-(Porting it to the high-level language would not suffice since we would still need the platform interpreter to actually run it.)
+(Porting it to the high-level language would not suffice, since we would still need the platform interpreter to actually run it.)

 A *platform compiler*, while harder to implement, is slightly easier to jettison because it only needs to be ported to the newly developed high-level language.
 The platform compiler can translate it to ASM, which we can already run in-system.
 This compiler can then turn any high-level expressions into ASM, including its own source expressions!